-Loveless, A.M.
-(2003) Creating spaces in the primary curriculum: ICT in creative subjects Curriculum Journal, 14 (1). pp. 5-21.
+Loveless, Avril (2003) Creating spaces in the primary curriculum: ICT in creative subjects Curriculum Journal, 14 (1). pp. 5-21.
 ISSN 0958-5176Full text not available from this repository.

 This article identifies recent frameworks for describing creativity as an interaction between people, processes, domains and the wider social and cultural context, and outlines some of the concerns and policies in education in the UK.
 The characteristics of creativity proposed by the National Advisory Committee on Creativity in Education (NACCE) are related to definitions of ICT capability in the English National Curriculum.
 A view of ICT capability is presented which interacts with creative processes and provides a framework for considering a number of illustrative cases within creative subjects in the primary curriculum.
 Some of the implications for development in the primary curriculum are then discussed.

 |Uncontrolled Keywords:||creativity, creative subjects, ICT, ICT capability, primary curriculum|

 |Faculties:||Faculty of Education and Sport > School of Education > Education Research Centre|

 |Depositing User:||erc editor|

 |Date Deposited:||12 Oct 2007|